-SDR Law is able to advise, appear in and prepare all relevant documentation in respect of proceedings instituted under the Confiscation Act 1997 (Vic) and the Proceeds of Crime Act 2002 (Cth).
+SDR Law is able to advise, prepare documentation for and appear in any proceeding instituted under the Confiscation Act 1997 (Vic) and the Proceeds of Crime Act 2002 (Cth).

-Property usually becomes the subject of confiscation proceedings when a restraining order is made, which has the effect of preventing any dealing with that property.
+Proceedings under the Confiscation Act 1997 or the Proceeds of Crime Act 2002 (Cth) begin when a restraining order that is made over your property.
+This prevents any dealing with the property.
 The property may be anything of value including land, cars, a bank account, shares or jewellery.

 If you have an interest in property that has been restrained (for example, joint ownership of a house that has been restrained), unless you act to enforce your rights, your interest too will be at risk of forfeiture, even though you have done nothing wrong.